Info

 - Flight Germany – Keflavik (h / r) incl. taxes (flights from other countries on request)

-- Flight Reykjavik-Kulusuk (h / r) including taxes
+- Flight Keflavik–Kulusuk (round-trip) including taxes

-- Transfer to the ICECAMP
+- Transfer to ICECAMP

 - Full board*

-- Hosted by: Kai Witt, Global Fishing Adventures
+- Guide: Kai Witt, Global Fishing Adventures

-Price per person: € 3.999
+Price per person: €4,799

 Not included:

-- Catering in Iceland
+- Meals in Iceland

-- Excess baggage costs
+- Excess baggage fees

 - Tips